BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 construction and design related expert designations, the Cambridge, Illinois Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
-BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise licensed general and specialty contractors, consulting civil engineers, NCARB certified architects, roofing, and building envelope experts, the firm brings specialized expertise and local capabilities to the Cambridge region.
+Through more than 4500 construction related expert witness designations, the Cambridge, Illinois Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides building related litigation support and expert witness services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings a wealth of experience and local capabilities to Cambridge and the surrounding areas.

 Construction Expert Witness News & Info